Families of Berkovich spaces: Transfer of algebraic properties

-{\em Proof.} For both assertions, we can assume that~$Y$ and~$X$ are affinoid; now~$\spec \sch O_{Y,y}\to \spec \sch O_{X,x}$ is flat under the hypothesis of i), and is flat with (geometrically) regular fibers under the hypothesis of ii), in view of prop. \ref{fibqsm}.
-The corollary then follows immediately from the fact that~$\mathsf P$ satisfies~\hreg by assumption.~$\Box$
+For both assertions, we can assume that the spaces $Y$ and~$X$ are affinoid; now~$\spec \mathscr O_{Y,y}\to \spec \mathscr O_{X,x}$ is flat with (geometrically) regular fibers in view of Theorem \ref{thm-qsm-schemereg}.The proposition then follows immediately from the fact that the property~$\mathsf P$ satisfies~\hreg~by assumption. \end{proof}